IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 To help ensure its CCGs can be leveraged in this way, the ACE will:

-- Adopt an internal **conformance-testing** regime that ensures its CCGs are well-formed and are adherent to the national core data model; and
+- Adopt an internal **conformance-testing** regime that ensures its CCG artefacts are well-formed and are adherent to the national core data model; and

 - **Digitally sign** all its published artefacts.